ArpitAditya45/Project_MERN/README.md

 # Project_MERN

-This is a MERN STACK Project, This is a begginer project
+This is a simple M.E.R.N project created by a bunch of college Students.

+We hope you like this project.